-Sufficient parking exists (this includes lake access parking where applicable);

-The expansion is compatible with surrounding land uses;

-The expansion does not negatively impact the semi-wilderness

-- value of the Municipality, where applicable; - c) The expansion does not negatively impact water quality or the natural environment; - d) Where applicable, shoreline vegetation is maintained or improved; and. - f) Site Plan Control is applied.
+- Sufficient parking exists (this includes lake access parking where applicable); - p)d) The expansion is compatible with surrounding land uses; - The expansion does not negatively impact the semi-wilderness value of the Municipality, where applicable; - r)f) The expansion does not negatively impact water quality or the natural environment; - s)g) Where applicable, shoreline vegetation is maintained or improved; and. - th) Site Plan Controlplan control is applied.

-E.6.4 New Tourist Commercial Uses
+E.7.4 New Tourist Commercial Uses

-E.6.4.1 New Tourist Commercial Uses shall demonstrate:
+E.7.4.1 New Tourist Commercial Uses shall demonstrate:

-The use can be appropriately serviced;

-- The scale of the use is appropriate for the lot frontage and lot area; Sufficient parking exists (this includes lake access parking where applicable); - The use is compatible with surrounding land uses; - The use does not negatively impact the semi-wilderness value of the Municipality, where applicable; - The use does not negatively impact water quality or the natural environment; - Mhere applicable, shoreline vegetation is maintained or improved; - i) A suitable dock location exists, where applicable; - A study which includes an inventory of all existing natural heritage features both on the site and in the water adjacent to the site, if applicable; - A study of all cultural heritage features on or in proximity to the site, if applicable; and, - Site Plan Control is applied. - E.6.4.2 In the Lake Temagami Neighbourhood and the Rural Neighbourhoods, the following additional requirements must be met: - Tourist Commercial establishments shall be located no closer together than one (1) kilometre, straight line distance from another tourist commercial establishment;
+- a) The use can be appropriately serviced; - b) The scale of the use is appropriate for the lot frontage and lot area; - c) Sufficient parking exists (this includes lake access parking where applicable); - d) The use is compatible with surrounding land uses; - e) The use does not negatively impact the semi-wilderness value of the Municipality, where applicable; - f) The use does not negatively impact water quality or the natural environment; - g) Where applicable, shoreline vegetation is maintained or improved; - h) A suitable dock location exists, where applicable: - A study which includes an inventory of all existing natural heritage features both on the site and in the water adjacent to the site, if applicable; - j) A study of all cultural heritage features on or in proximity to the site, if applicable; and, - k) Site Plan Controlplan control is applied.

+E.7.4.2 In the Lake Temagami-Rural Neighbourhoods, the following additional requirements must be met:
-Tourist Commercial establishments shall be located at least one (1) kilometre, straight line distance, from any municipal road or water access point; and,

-Tourist Commercial establishments shall be located at least 500 metres straight line distance from any residential property.
+- Tourist Commercial establishments shall be located no closer together than one (1) kilometre, straight line distance from another tourist commercial establishment; - Tourist Commercial establishments shall be located at least one (1) kilometre, straight line distance, from any municipal road or water access point; and, - c) Tourist Commercial establishments shall be located at least 500 metres straight line distance from any residential property.

-E.6.5 Conversions of Tourist Commercial Uses to Residential Uses
+E.7.5 Conversions of Tourist Commercial Uses to Residential Uses

-- E.6.5.1 The Official Plan does not support the conversion of a Tourist Commercial use to a residential use.
-Tourism has an important role to the local economy and the conversion of Tourist Commercial uses to residential use can negatively impact the tourism economy. - E.6.5.2 Where the conversion of a Tourist Commercial use is proposed, an amendment to the Official Plan shall be required.
-In support of the amendment, it must be demonstrated that there is a surplus supply of Tourist Commercial land in the Municipality and the subject Neighbourhood over the short and long term in order to justify the conversion. - E.6.5.3 Any conversion shall also demonstrate:

-The use can be appropriately serviced;

-Sufficient parking exists (this includes lake access parking where

-- a) applicable); - b) The use is compatible with surrounding land uses; - c) The use does not negatively impact the semi-wilderness value of - d) the Municipality, where applicable;

-The use does not negatively impact water quality or the natural

-- e) environment; - f) Where applicable, shoreline vegetation is maintained or improved; - g) A suitable dock location exists, where applicable; and, - h) Site Plan Control is applied. - E.6.5.4 Consideration of the conversion of part of a lot on which a Tourist Commercial use is located to residential use may be given if it can be demonstrated that the lands to be converted are surplus to the tourist commercial use and it can be demonstrated that the conversion does not negatively impact the integrity and viability of the existing Tourist Commercial operation and the ability of the remainder of the lot to continue to be used for Tourist Commercial uses
+- E.7.5.1 The Official Plan does not support the conversion of a legal Tourist Commercial use to a residential use is discouraged.
+Tourism has an important role to the local economy and the conversion of Tourist Commercial uses to residential use can negatively impact the tourism economy. - E.7.5.2 Where the conversion of a Tourist Commercial use is proposed, an amendment to the Official Plan shall be required.
+In support of the amendment, it must be demonstrated that there is a surplus supply of Tourist Commercial land in the Municipality and the subject Neighbourhood over the short and long term in order to justify the conversion. - E.7.5.3 Any conversion shall also demonstrate: - a) The use can be appropriately serviced; - b) Sufficient parking exists (this includes lake access parking where applicable); - c) The use is compatible with surrounding land uses; - d) The use does not negatively impact the semi-wilderness value of the Municipality, where applicable; - e) The use does not negatively impact water quality or the natural environment; - f) Where applicable, shoreline vegetation is maintained or improved; - g) A suitable dock location exists, where applicable; and, - h) Site Plan Control is applied. - E.7.5.4 Consideration of the conversion of part of a lot on which a Tourist Commercial use is located to residential use may be given if it can be demonstrated that the lands to be converted are surplus to the tourist commercial use and it can be demonstrated that the conversion does not negatively impact the abilityintegrity and viability of the existing Tourist Commercial operation and the ability of the remainder of the lot to continue to be used for Tourist Commercial uses.